-Do the following on your iPhone, iPod touch and iPad with iOS 9 or later:
+Do the following on your iPhone, iPod touch and iPad with iOS:

 Step 1: Launch Settings.

-Step 3: Under the Calendar heading, toggle the switch labeled Events Found in Mail to the OFF position.
+Step 3: Under the Calendar heading, toggle the switch labeled Events Found in Apps to the OFF position.

 “Turning this off will delete any unconfirmed event suggestions and prevent suggestions from appearing in the Calendar app,” reads the feature’s description.